 Taking Strides Against Multiple Sclerosis

 The COVID-19 pandemic has put many dreams on hold.
-When Daniel Buckelew, Finance Director, US Rare Blood Disorders & Rare Disease, Speciality Care, heard the Boston Marathon was canceled for 2020, he set his sights on the following year – and raising even more funds for the National Multiple Sclerosis (MS) Society.
+When Daniel Buckelew, Finance Director, US Rare Blood Disorders & Rare Disease, Specialty Care, heard the Boston Marathon was canceled for 2020, he set his sights on the following year – and raising even more funds for the National Multiple Sclerosis (MS) Society.
 Daniel reflects on how his own MS journey inspired him to reach for goals he never thought possible.

 I had just finished my MBA when I received my multiple sclerosis (MS) diagnosis ten years ago.
 I was dealing with basically all of the symptoms associated with MS while at school and maintaining employment with Sanofi – numbness, blurry vision, and more.
 I had always lived an active lifestyle and even played soccer during my first two years in college, but MS had begun to rob me of my ability to be active.
 I was just 27 years old and devastated by the diagnosis.
 I didn’t want to be defined by MS, so I shut myself off from the world.